rzaluska/deoplete-rtags/README.md

 solution for neovim
 - use client-server architecture based on rtags
 - provide sugestions as you type with help of deoplete
+- create zero configuration plugin that will just work for any CMake project

 ## related plugins